-14.10.2.1.
-Edit each data element on the Encounter records for required presence, format, consistency, reasonableness and/or allowable values,
+- 14.10.2.1 Edit each data element on the Encounter records for required presence, format, consistency, reasonableness and/or allowable values, - 14.10.2.2 Edit for Member eligibility, - 14.10.2.3 Perform automated audit processing (e.g. duplicate, conflict, etc.) using history Encounter record and same-cycle Encounter record, - 14.10.2.4 Identify exact duplicate Encounter records,

-- 14.10.2.2.
-Edit for Member eligibility, - 14.10.2.3.
-Perform automated audit processing (e.g. duplicate, conflict, etc.) using history Encounter record and same-cycle Encounter record, - 14.10.2.4.
-Identify exact duplicate Encounter records, - 14.10.2.5.
-Maintain an audit trail of all error code occurrences linked to a specific Encounters, and - 14.10.2.6.
-Update Encounter history files with both processed and incomplete Encounter records.
+- 14.10.2.5 Maintain an audit trail of all error code occurrences linked to a specific Encounters, and - 14.10.2.6 Update Encounter history files with both processed and incomplete Encounter records.

-- 14.10.3.
-Participate in site visits and other reviews and assessments by CMS and the Department, or its designee, for the purpose of evaluating the CONTRACTOR's collection and maintenance of Encounter data. - 14.10.4.
-Upon request by the Department, or their designee, provide Health Records of Enrollees and a report from administrative databases of the Encounters of such Enrollees to conduct Validation assessments.
+14.10.3 Participate in site visits and other reviews and assessments by CMS and the Department, or its designee, for the purpose of evaluating the CONTRACTOR's collection and maintenance of Encounter data.
+14.10.4 Upon request by the Department, or their designee, provide Health Records of Enrollees and a report from administrative databases of the Encounters of such Enrollees to conduct Validation assessments.
+14.10.5 Be aware that such Validation assessments may be conducted annually.
+14.10.6 notified in writing of any significant change in study methodology.
+The partment may revise study methodology, timelines and sanction punts based on agency review or as a result of consultations with CMS.
+14.10.7 oon request, reconcile all Encounter data submitted to the State to ntrol totals and to the CONTRACTOR's Medical Loss Ratio (MLR) ports and supply the reconciliation to the Department with each of the LR report submissions as specified in the Managed Care Process and ocedure Manual.
+14.10.8 bmit quarterly Encounter Quality Initiative (EQI) reports to the epartment for complete and accurate reporting and reconciliation of accurate submissions with CONTRACTOR experience.
+14.10.
+8.1 This is to be done in a timely, complete, and accurate manner.
+14.10 8.2 The data elements, and other Department requirements, can be found in the Managed Care Process and Procedure Manual and Managed Care Report Companion Guide.
+14.10.
+8.3 EQI reports are due within one hundred and twenty-one (121) Days of the end of each calendar quarter.

-- 14.10.5.
-Be aware that such Validation assessments may be conducted annually. - 14.10.6.
-Be notified in writing of any significant change in study methodology.
-The Department may revise study methodology, timelines and sanction amounts based on agency review or as a result of consultations with CMS. - 14.10.7.
-Upon request, reconcile all Encounter data submitted to the State to control totals and to the CONTRACTOR's Medical Loss Ratio (MLR) reports and supply the reconciliation to the Department with each of the MLR report submissions as specified in the Managed Care Policy and Procedures Guide. - 14.10.8.
-Submit quarterly Encounter Quality Initiative (EQI) reports to the Department for complete and accurate reporting and reconciliation of Encounter submissions with CONTRACTOR experience. - 14.10.8.1.
-This is to be done in a timely, complete, and accurate manner. - 14.10.8.2.
-The data elements, and other Department requirements, can be found in the Medicaid Managed Care Policy and Procedure Guide and Managed Care Report Companion Guide. - 14.10.8.3.
-EQI reports are due within one hundred and twenty-one (121) Days of the end of each calendar quarter. - 14.11.
-System and Information Security and Access Management Requirements
+14.11 System and Information Security and Access Management Requirements